 Many general dentists have to refer patients to an outside specialist, like an oral surgeon, for the implant placement procedure.
 Fortunately, Dr. Davis can help save you time by being able to perform every step of the dental implant process right here in our Arlington dental office.
 From your first consultation to the placement of your final restoration, you can work with the same trusted team and not have to get to know an unfamiliar specialist.

-Because of their versatility, dental implant cost can vary quite a bit from patient to patient.
-Many factors must be considered, such as the number of implants you need, where in the mouth they’ll be located, and whether you’ll require preparatory work (like bone grafting or tooth extractions).
+Because of this treatment’s versatility, the cost of dental implants in Arlington can vary quite a bit from patient to patient.
+Many factors must be considered, such as the number of implants you need, where in the mouth they’ll be located, and whether you’ll require preparatory work beforehand (like bone grafting or tooth extractions).

 While dental implants admittedly have a higher initial cost than dentures or bridges alone, their longevity actually makes them a better long-term investment.
 Traditional restorations have to be repaired or replaced every few years, while dental implants can last a lifetime with the right care.